UPPMAX/programming_formalisms/docs/project_start/startup.md

 ???- question "Exercise: github and git push"

-???- question "Exercise: clone course project and create folders
+???- question "Exercise: clone course project and create folders"

 ## Before we continue we need to configure Git